 Arts funding in Scotland, Wales, and Northern Ireland works differently – and it’s not an area that we’re experts in.
 If you are, contact us so we can pair you with potential applicants.

 Help with other funding opportunities

 We may be able to provide access support with other funding bodies.
-Many of them commission support for d/Deaf and disabled artists, and we are more than willing to provide that support.
+Many of them commission support for deaf and disabled artists, and we are more than willing to provide that support.
 If you think this would be useful to you, or you want to discuss it with us further, contact us.